jclouds/legacy-jclouds.github.com/documentation/userguide/google-app-engine.md

   * You have to configure your context to use Google AppEngine compatible components.
   * You also have to ensure your requests don't take longer than 30 seconds.
-  * You have to ensure you don't attempt to use ssh, as it implies socket creation
+  * You have to ensure you don't attempt to use ssh, as it implies socket creation.

+### jclouds with Google App Engine Demo

+Before you get started, check out our [Google App Engine with jclouds demo](/documentation/examples/google-app-engine).

 ### Configuring to use GAE compatible components
 Configuration can be made via property or a typed module.
 Here's how you can do this: